matthew-rindel/TSDarkstar/README.md

-# TSChai
+# TSDarkstar
-TypeScript to Chaiscript transpiler.
-Write TypeScript and use Chaiscript
+TypeScript to Darkstar CScript transpiler.
+Write TypeScript and generate script code for games like Tribes or Starsiege.

+Forked from the fantastic TSChai by Alia5, which does the same thing but for Chaiscript: https://github.com/Alia5/TSChai

+My local fork of that project: https://github.com/matthew-rindel/TSChai/

+TODO - update code to reflect CScript

 Anothing other than smaller scripts in Chaiscript are hard to maintain and, if you have a lot of bindings, hard to write.
 Typescript has good IDE support and the powerful option of simply declaring your existing API and bindings using Typescript declaration files.